c-blake/lc/README.md

 `lc` is also not `stat` or `find`.
-Those have their roles for spot-checking or generating program-consumed data streams.  `lc` is about human-friendly output, shining light on unexpected things as you go about everyday business listing your files and creating output to help people see and create organization they want in their file sets.
+Those have their roles for spot-checking or generating program-consumed data streams.  `lc` is about human-friendly output, creating output to help you see and create organization you want in your file sets, and shining light on unexpected things as you go about everyday business listing your files.
 As such, absolute max performance is not a priority as human reaction time is not so fast & large directories are usually ill-advised.
 Even `find` cannot compete with some hypothetical `dcat` dumping dents to stdout.
-You may have pity-worthy giant dirs, but the doctors can only do so much for you then. ;-)  And more seriously you cannot consume "as a human" the output anyway.
+You may have pity-worthy giant dirs, but the doctors can only do so much for you then. ;-)  More seriously, you cannot consume that output "as a human" anyway.
 You probably want something like a `dcat` then, not `lc`.

 Enough disclaimers about what `lc` is *not*.
 What *is* `lc`?
 Why do we need yet another file lister?
 What's the point?
 Well, `lc`